 As we get older, diet becomes more important, not only from a health point of view, but also because we have more time to enjoy the preparation, presentation and consumption of food.

 But not everyone is Jamie Oliver or Delia Smith.
 Some of us need a bit of help with our culinary skills, especially if you’re a man who's been lucky enough to have had meals put in front of you for most of your adult life.

-Kitchen Kings is an Age UK project sponsored by the City Bridge Trust in London, aimed at helping older men to prepare and cook wholesome food.
+Kitchen Kings is a project aimed at helping older men to prepare and cook wholesome food.